Friday 2 February 2018

 The youngest of the family, Terence William (known as Terry) was born in 1937, when James was 50 years old.

 Census records show that James and wife Sarah lived on the farm at Kyburra until the mid-1940s.
-I knew that the family moved to nearby Bowen, but just last year I was told of the circumstances surrounding the move by my Uncle Terry.
-Grandfather James and Grandmother Sarah made the decision to walk off the farm, leaving the property as it was, unable to be sold, after many years of toiling on the land.
+I knew that the family moved to nearby Bowen, but I was not aware of the circumstances around that move.

-Then just last week, an interesting piece of information surfaced when I was scouring the Trove online digitised newspaper resource.
-A very small 'For Sale' item surfaced.
+Shortly after this revelation by my uncle, an interesting piece of information surfaced when I was scouring the Trove online digitised newspaper resource.
+A very small 'For Sale' item was listed in a local newspaper.
 It appeared on page 2 of the Townsville Daily Bulletin, dated Thursday, 24th of May, 1923.

 The item began with the number 800 ...